dfsq/where-can-i-go/README.md

-### Trip Destination Helper
+### Where Can I go?

-Just out of curiosity: where can I go for the next vacation?
-Where have I been already?
-What was my route?
+Just out of curiosity: what are the visa requirements for citizens of the different countries?